 - b.
-To calculate the maximum permitted density, divide the lot area by the minimum lot size of the base zone, and then multiply that the number of maximum units allowed on the site under SMC 17C.110.205 by one hundred twenty percent.
-The transition lot size requirements of SMC 17C.110.200(C) do not apply for purposes of calculating the number of units permitted in a cottage housing development. - 4.
-Height.
+To calculate the permitted density, divide the lot area by the minimum lot size of the base zone, and then multiply that number by twenty percent.
+The transition lot size requirements of SMC 17C.110.200(C) do not apply for purposes of calculating the number of units permitted in a cottage housing development. - c.
+The following formula is used to determine the maximum number of units allowed on the site: